The Train Robbers: Plot

 After the death of her husband, Mrs. Lowe wants to tell the railroad where to find $500,000 in gold her late husband Matt stole during a train robbery, and she wants to clear the family name for her son.
-Instead Lane convinces her to retrieve the gold so she can collect the $50,000 reward offered by the railroad for its return.
+Instead, Lane convinces her to retrieve the gold so she can collect the $50,000 reward offered by the railroad for its return.
 Lane gathers some old friends to assist him in retrieving the gold for a share of the reward.
-However, the other original train robbers have gathered a gang and will try to get the gold at any cost.
-As they all journey into Mexico in search of the hidden gold, they are followed closely by an unnamed Pinkerton agent who is working for Wells Fargo.
+The other original train robbers, though, have gathered a gang to try to get the gold at any cost.
+As they all journey into Mexico in search of the hidden gold, they are followed closely by an unnamed Pinkerton agent, who is working for Wells Fargo.

-After a series of adventures and battles, they return to Texas with the gold where there is one final battle.
+After a series of adventures and battles, they return to Texas with the gold, where one final battle occurs.
 The next day, Lane and his men put Mrs. Lowe on a train to return the gold and tell her she can keep the reward for herself and her son.
-As they are walking past the end of the train, they meet the Pinkerton agent who tells them, as the train is pulling out, that Matt Lowe was never married and that the woman claiming to be Mrs. Lowe is really a prostitute named Lilly who fooled them into helping her get the gold for herself.
+As they are walking past the end of the train, they meet the Pinkerton agent, who tells them, as the train is pulling out, that Matt Lowe was never married and that the woman claiming to be Mrs. Lowe is really a prostitute named Lilly who fooled them into helping her get the gold for herself.
 Lane then leads his gang to rob the train as the film ends.